-Emergency Rest Centre in case of local problems such as power/utility disruption, this is working with Lancashire County Council and Lancaster City Council.
+Rest Centre in case of local problems such as power/utility disruption, this is working with Lancashire County Council and Lancaster City Council.

-In the last year a number of social activities have been undertaken including a Christmas Fayre, Ceilidh, Tulip Extravaganza and a Nativity Crib Festival.
+In the last year a number of social activities have been undertaken including a Christmas Fayre, a Ceilidh, Tulip Extravaganza and a Nativity Crib Festival.
 The success of these suggests there is potential to grow these more.

-Continued development of the facilities provided in the hall has increased lettings to a point where, to date, the cost of development and upkeep is more than covered by hire income.
+Continued development of the Hall facilities has increased the lettings to a point where, to date, the cost of development and upkeep is more than covered by hire income.
 Over the last three years we have replaced the roof, installed a new heating system downstairs, replaced the main hall ceiling and other work; all funded by grant funding.